Public Health

-Te Whatu Ora Taranaki Regulatory Services team is the lead service provider in Taranaki for the delivery of health protection functions.
-The main focus is of the Regulatory Services team to protect health and wellbeing in our Taranaki communities with a focus on environmental health and communicable disease control.
+Health NZ / Te Whatu Ora Taranaki Compliance and Health Protection team is the lead service provider in Taranaki for the delivery of health protection functions.
+The main focus of the Compliance and Health Protection team is to protect health and wellbeing in our Taranaki communities with a focus on environmental health and communicable disease control.
 This work is undertaken by specialised and designated officers that are appointed under various statues, although principally through the Health Act 1956.
 Health Protection Officers designated by the Director General of Health and have a role to provide advice, information, assess, respond and minimise public health risk.

 Read more here >>